ahmetb/kubectl-aliases/README.md

 See [the full list](.kubectl_aliases).

 Have feedback?
+Something important is missing?
 Open an issue or suggest a change through a pull request.

 #### Authors